Aisha BoschulteUNIVERSAL FUND MEMBER

 Aisha's Story

 Aisha joined Watsi on April 14th, 2013.
-Eight years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aisha's most recent donation traveled 490 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.
+Ten years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aisha's most recent donation traveled 10,000 miles to support Victorino, a father and motorcycle taxi driver from Philippines, to fund gall bladder removal surgery.

 Impact